Low Income Assistance

 Survey: PPC, February 2023 Respondents were presented first presented a proposal to raise the minimum wage to $15 an hour, and then asked to specify what they believe it should be.
 The $15 minimum wage proposal was presented as follows: Right now, the primary proposal in Congress is to gradually raise the federal minimum wage to $15 an hour over a five-year period.
 For a full-time worker, this would be an annual income of about $30,000 before taxes.
 This would put them above the federal poverty line, even if they were the only worker in a three-person household.
 The Congressional Budget Office estimates that, by 2028, this proposal would:

 Nationally, 65% favored this proposal, including 90% of Democrats and 64% of independents, but just 40% of Republicans.
 Respondents were then given the opportunity to specify exactly what they thought the minimum wage should be three years from now.
 Overall, the majority said it should be $15 an hour.
 Among Republicans, the majority recommended $12, and among Democrats, $17.
 Overall, 74% nationally favored raising the minimum wage to $12, including 53% of Republicans, 95% of Democrats and 73% of independents.
-More Details Briefing: Respondents were first presented the following information about the federal minimum wage.
+More Details Briefing Respondents were first presented the following information about the federal minimum wage.
 Currently, the federal minimum wage is $7.25 an hour.
 For a full-time worker, this is an annual income of about $14,500 before taxes.
 A single person earning this minimum wage and working full-time earns slightly above the federal poverty line.
 However, a worker earning minimum wage who has one or more children, or a spouse who is unemployed, earns less than the federal poverty line.
 As you may know, states cannot have a minimum wage that is below the federal one.
 But they can raise it higher.
 Most states have passed laws to raise their state’s minimum wage above the federal level:

 Nineteen states do not have a minimum wage higher than the federal one.
 They were also told that, because of inflation, the value of the minimum wage has changed over time, and were presented the following chart: Arguments They evaluated two pairs of arguments in favor of and against raising the minimum wage.
 The first argument in favor was found convincing by a bipartisan majority of 78%.
 The first argument against was found convincing by just over half (53%), including a majority of Republicans but less than half of Democrats.
 The second argument in favor was found convincing by 67%, including a majority of Democrats but just half of Republicans.
 The second argument against was found convincing 62%, including a majority of Republicans but less than half of Democrats.
 Final Recommendation They were then presented a proposal for raising the minimum wage to $15, which was analyzed by the Congressional Budget Office (CBO) for their potential effect on the number of households under the poverty line, and employment.
 The first was presented as follows: Right now, the primary proposal in Congress is to gradually raise the federal minimum wage to $15 an hour over a five-year period.
 For a full-time worker, this would be an annual income of about $30,000 before taxes.
 This would put them above the federal poverty line, even if they were the only worker in a three-person household.
 The Congressional Budget Office estimates that, by 2028, this proposal would: